-The framework should: Reduce paperwork and bureaucracy, strengthen partnerships between parents and professionals, focus on the three prime areas of learning, simplify assessment at age 5 and provide for early intervention where necessary, through the introduction of a progress check at age 2.
+The framework should: Reduce paperwork and bureaucracy, strengthen partnerships between parents and professionals, focus on the three prime areas of learning, simplify assessment at age 5 and provide for early intervention where necessary, through the completion of the progress check at age 2.

 You are able to access the EYFS and download supporting material by visiting the DfE website at: www.education.gov.uk

 The information can also be accessed through www.foundationyears.org.uk